 Insurance adjusters are like anyone else with homes and families; They don’t want to work any harder than necessary.
 This means you need to help the adjuster out a bit.
 The best way to do this is to file a claim as soon as the damage occurs.
 It helps if you can tell the adjuster when the roof was installed or how old it is.

 Before and after photos of the roof will also be a godsend, since much of the initial process will be that you document the damage.
 If you recently purchased the home, feel free to share the home inspector’s report with the adjuster.
 In short, the more info you can provide, the better your chances for success.
-On the other hand, if your roof is 20-year-old or older, chances are it has little if any coverage remaining.
+On the other hand, if your roof is 20 years old or older, chances are it has little if any coverage remaining.

 4. What Makes Roof Coverage Tick?

 Roofs aren’t like wine; They don’t get better with age.
 As they age, shingles get worn down by wind, weather, sun, and snow.
-Insurance companies know this, so they build in a clause that gradually reduces the value of a roof as time goes on.
+Insurance companies know this, so they build a clause that gradually reduces the value of a roof as time goes on.
 After 20 years, a roof may only be covered for its actual cash value, as opposed to its replacement cost.

-Another thing that many insurance companies have done recently is demanding higher deductibles for damage caused by hurricanes and hail in areas that are prone to either.
+Another thing that many insurance companies have done recently is demand higher deductibles for damage caused by hurricanes and hail in areas that are prone to either.
 Some insurers also require a separate windstorm policy.
 This means you need to read your policy thoroughly to make sure you understand the coverage, limits, and exclusions.

 5. What Other Factors Can Cause a Claim to Be Denied?